-The Principles of Accounts grade also counts as one of the relevant subjects in computing the L1R4 aggregate for admission into polytechnics.
+The Principles of Accounts grade may also count as a subject when computing the ELR2B2 aggregate for admission into polytechnics.
 Pupils who pursue polytechnic courses in Accountancy, Business, Banking and Finance with specialisations in insurance, entrepreneurship, tourism and resort management will find the knowledge useful in their study of these courses.